A Maturity Model for Data Management (& Where Your Team Fits In)

 Maturity Level: Beginner

 In many cases, organizations that are new to product analytics are eager to get any events—any events at all—into their systems.
 The organization doesn’t have much experience with deciding which events to put in, and therefore may just allow employees to add whichever events they choose.
 Event data is seen as inherently valuable, and every time an engineer is willing to instrument it is seen as a win.
 Teams at this level typically don’t have a dedicated analytics function or a formal data governor.
-It is possible that some product managers are carefully thinking about how to instrument their new features, but it is also possible that engineers are simply told to send in events, or in some cases they may even implement a system that automatically tracks clicks and injects relevant properties (similar to auto-tracking, which creates more problems than it purports to solve).
+It is possible that some product managers are carefully thinking about how to instrument their new features, but it is also possible that engineers are simply told to send in events, or in some cases they may even implement a system that automatically tracks clicks and injects relevant properties (similar to auto-tracking, which ).

 The main characteristic of this approach is that most of the data management occurs after the events are already live within a data analytics platform like Amplitude.
 Events often need to be renamed or combined, as they aren’t easily usable in the format they are ingested in.
 For example, “click header menu” might turn into “open settings,” or something that better describes the in-product action it represents.
 This makes it easier for someone unfamiliar with the data to understand which event to choose.